viklund/courses/ngsintro/1609/labs/filetypes.md

 $ ll 0_ref
 ```

-The new files you see are the index files created by BWA.
+The new file you see is the index file created by reference_indexer.
 We are now ready to align our reads.

 ### 2. Align the reads